dsebastien/regForm/backend/README.md

   * if confirmation page
     * display registration details
     * explain that they should check their mailbox

+The form should be fully reset: form fields & captcha

 ## E-mail available (/email_check)